dcsoto/dcsoto.github.io/_posts/2023-09-18-local_blast_database.md

 ---
 layout: post
-title: How to set up your local BLAST database
+title: How to set up your local BLAST nucleotide database
 subtitle: Bioinformatics diaries No. 1
 show-avatar: false
 tags: [bioinformatics]
 permalink: /2023/09/18/local_blast_database/
 ---

-I have been working as a bioinformatician for ~8 years, but for some reason I never had to set up my own local Blast database.
+I have been working as a bioinformatician for ~8 years, but for some reason I never had to set up my own local nucleotide Blast database.
 Until now.

 And I found it to be a bit complicated if you don't know what to do.
 So, here it is.
 A quick little guideline to set up and use Blast in your local cluster.